kanmear/budgetron/style.md

 ##### Internal methods
 [return_value_type] _methodName, e.g `void _setPosition()`

-For internal getters return value type usually should not be specified and instead be clear from method name, e.g.
+For internal getters return value type usually should not be specified (unless void) and instead be clear from method name, e.g. `_getEntries()`
-`_getEntries()`

 ##### Public and/or static methods
 For public methods return value type usually should be specified